Skip to content

 Steve B.

-Steve Buchanan is a Director with a large consulting firm serving as the Azure Platform Offering Lead, & Containers Services Lead.
-He is a 10-time Microsoft MVP, Pluralsight author, and the author of eight technical books.
-He has presented at tech events, including, DevOps Days, Open Source North, Midwest Management Summit (MMS), Microsoft Ignite, BITCon, Experts Live Europe, OSCON, Inside Azure management, and user groups.
+Steve Buchanan is a Principal PM Manager with a leading global tech giant focused on improving the cloud.
+He is a Pluralsight author, the author of eight technical books, Onalytica's Who’s Who in Cloud?-top 50, and a former 10-time Microsoft MVP.
+He has presented at tech events, including, DevOps Days, Open Source North, Midwest Management Summit (MMS), Microsoft Ignite, BITCon, Experts Live Europe, OSCON, Inside Azure management, keynote at Minnebar 18, and user groups.
+He has been a guest on over a dozen podcasts and has been featured in several publications including the Star Tribune (the 5th largest newspaper in the US).
 He stays active in the technical community and enjoys blogging about his adventures in the world of IT at www.buchatech.com

 More about this author